torbsd/torbsd.github.io/support-us.md

 * we want to target more potential Tor relay operators in countries with few or no relays through our contacts in the *BSD community, and [EuroBSDCon 2016](https://2016.eurobsdcon.org) is scheduled for Belgrade, Serbia (RS), a country and region (Croatia/HR, Slovenia/SI, Bosnia and Herzegovina/BA, Macedonia/MK, Montenegro/ME and others) where the sum total of public Tor relays is in the single-digits

-* we want to enlist more BSD-using firms to run high-bandwidth Tor relays, employing our networks of contacts through the community
+* we want to enlist more BSD-using firms to run high-bandwidth Tor relays, employing our networks of contacts around the community

 * we want our relay guides to be production ready, and translated to languages beyond English, particularly into those common in countries with low relay counts